google-deepmind/mujoco/doc/computation.rst

 elements appear in ``mjModel``) but any inactive constraints are omitted.

 The number of position coordinates :math:`n_Q` is larger than the number of degrees of freedom :math:`n_V` whenever quaternions are used to represent 3D orientations.
-This occurs when the model contains ball joints or free joints (i.e. in most models).
+This occurs when the model contains ball joints or free joints (i.e., in most models).
 In that case :math:`\dot{q}` does not equal :math:`v`, at least not in the usual sense.
 Instead one has to consider the group of rigid body orientations :math:`SO(3)` - which has the geometry of a unit sphere in 4D space.
 Velocities live in the 3D tangent space to this sphere.
 This is taken into account by all internal computations.
 For